2qx/vermont.cool/teaparty/README.md

 ## History rhymes with "poor foko"

-According to the CDC, drinking alcohol that is mixed with caffeine could lead to more drinking, injury, and risks to your health.
+In the 2000s, several companies began added caffeine (about ~150 mg per serving) to alcoholic beverages and marketing those drinks to young audiences like energy drinks.

-In the 2000s, companies began adding caffeine (about ~150 mg per serving) to alcoholic malt beverages and marketing those drinks to young audiences like energy drinks.
+Due to reports from incidents involving those products, the US Centers for Disease Control (CDC) began warning that drinking alcohol that is mixed with caffeine could lead to more drinking, injury, and risks to your health.

 In 2010, the Food and Drug Administration [warned](https://www.fda.gov/food/food-additives-petitions/caffeinated-alcoholic-beverages) four companies that caffeine is an "unsafe food additive" for alcoholic beverages.